emmaroche/assignment1-emmaroche/movies/README.md

 ## Overview.

 On my movies app assignment you can view movie details as before by clicking on a movie card, but now it includes the cast for the movie.
 When you click on a cast member you can see their biography and pictures.
 There is a button beside the favourite button on the movie cards that when you click it shows you similar movies to the movie card you clicked on.
-You can now also filter the movies on each page by rating by using the filer movie card.
+You can now also filter the movies on each page by rating by using the ratings filter movie card.
 There are now two new menu optons called 'Now Playing' and 'Top rated' where you can see now playing and top rated movie lists.

 ### Features.